Diagnosed with prostate cancer?

 (Until further notice, Wellspring Birmingham Gilgan house is closed due to Covid-19).
 All meetings, including ours, are held by Zoom).

-We meet every month in the friendly, confidential, no-pressure environment of Wellspring Birmingham-Gilgan House and we are always ready to welcome visitors.
-Whether you want to come once or on a regular basis, please know that the group is there for you, ready with experience, encouragement, understanding and support.
+When the Covid-19 pandemic is behind us, we will revert to meeting every month in the friendly, confidential, no-pressure environment of Wellspring Birmingham-Gilgan House Whether you want to come once or on a regular basis, please know that visitors are always welcome and the group is there for you, ready with experience, encouragement, understanding and support.

 What If I Don’t Want To Go To a Support Group Meeting?